-When we consider physical readiness for potty training, it is important to understand your child’s growth and development, and a little bit of anatomy as well.
-There is a circular sphincter muscle that controls the opening of the bladder and the rectum.
+When we consider physical readiness for potty training, it is important to understand your child’s growth and development and a little bit of anatomy.
+A circular sphincter muscle controls the opening of the bladder and the rectum.
 Babies are not able to control this muscle.
-As their bladder or rectum become full, that sphincter muscle automatically opens and urine or a bowel movement is released.
+As their bladder or rectum becomes full, the sphincter muscle automatically opens, and urine or a bowel movement is released.
 Every parent is aware of the need for a diaper change almost immediately after the bottle is done.
 This remains an involuntary process in most children until around 18 months.
-For babies who pee or poop on the potty prior to 18 months, it is usually all about timing.
+It is usually all about timing for babies who pee or poop on the potty before 18 months.
 In other words, she was probably placed on the potty at exactly the right time because it is unlikely that she is consciously able to hold it.

-Additionally, there are a few other motor developmental skills that make potty training easier.
-Having the walking milestone mastered is important, not just for the ability to walk to the potty (of course you can carry her) but babies tend to fixate on a milestone that they are working on and if they are practicing the skill of walking it can be overwhelming to try to learn another skill such as potty training at the same time.
+Additionally, a few other motor developmental skills make potty training easier.
+Having the walking milestone mastered is important, not just for the ability to walk to the potty (of course you can carry her), but because babies tend to fixate on a milestone that they are working on, and if they are practicing the skill of walking it can be overwhelming to try to learn another skill such as potty training at the same time.
 It is best to focus on one landmark milestone at a time.

 3. Helpful Skills

-It is also helpful if he is able to pull his pants up and down independently.
-Most 18-month-old toddlers are starting to develop this skill and it is an important part of potty training!
-You can help by making sure your toddler has elastic waist bands and clothing that is easy to manage.
-You can also practice this dressing and undressing skill independent of potty training so there is no added pressure.
+It is also helpful if he can pull his pants up and down independently.
+Most 18-month-old toddlers are starting to develop this skill, and it is an important part of potty training!
+You can help by making sure your toddler has elastic waistbands and clothing that is easy to manage.
+You can also practice this dressing and undressing skill independent of potty training, so there is no added pressure.

-When it comes to emotional readiness, this is equally, if not more important!
+When it comes to emotional readiness, this is equally, if not more, important!
 This can also be much harder to recognize.
-There are a lot of additional emotional factors at this age that make this very confusing, such as his need for independence, testing limits, wanting your approval, and any fears associated with potty training.
+There are many additional emotional factors at this age that make this very confusing, such as his need for independence, testing limits, wanting your approval, and any fears associated with potty training.

-He is at an age where independence is very important to him and mastery of his own body falls under this feeling of independence.
+He is at an age where independence is very important to him, and mastery of his own body falls under this feeling of independence.
 This can work in your favor or against you.
-If your toddler is ready and comfortable on the potty, she may feel empowered by using the potty, but if she is not emotionally ready, she may use this desire for independence to run away every time she feels the urge to pee or poop.
-She may hide in a corner or behind the sofa and maybe even pee on the floor in an effort to exert control.
-The best way to deal with this is just to clean up the mess, downplay it and put off potty training until your toddler is more emotionally mature.
+If your toddler is ready and comfortable on the potty, she may feel empowered by using the potty.
+But if she is not emotionally ready, she may use this desire for independence to run away whenever she feels the urge to pee or poop.
+She may hide in a corner or behind the sofa and maybe even pee on the floor to exert control.
+The best way to deal with this is to clean up the mess, downplay it and put off potty training until your toddler is more emotionally mature.

 Consider the stability of everything else in your toddler’s life.
-Make sure there has not been a recent move, new baby or start of a new school.
+For example, a recent move, a new baby, or starting at a new school.
 These things can create stress that leads to resistant behavior that can make potty training very challenging.